 The fediverse has a long history of stalled and failed projects, but Mastodon’s use is growing.
 And its slow success is proving ActivityPub’s efficacy as a decentralized social networking protocol of choice.
 ActivityPub does have challengers, though.
 Twitter has been working on bluesky, its version of a decentralized protocol.
 The biggest difference between ActivityPub and bluesky is that bluesky is still vaporware, and they’re attempting to create a version based on Web3 principles.

-The easiest way to get started with Mastodon is to create an account at mastodon.social.
+The easiest way to leave Twitter and get started with Mastodon is to create an account at mastodon.social.
 If you want to run your own Mastodon server as I do at coywolf.social, I recommend using masto.host.
 Lastly, check out Fediverse Guide to learn how to get the most out of Mastodon.